Lebanon Christians feel under siege; find hope in pope

 The pressure to emigrate is intense, and better education and Western contacts enables it.

 “We are in a delicate time.
 We should be patient because we were here long before Islam,” said Archbishop Matar.
 “We won’t leave.
-We can have a role in stabilizing the Middle East.”
+We can have a role in stabilising the Middle East.”

 Many Arab Muslims, who see Christians offering a culturally enriching window on the world, are also committed to this view.